-While neuralgia and the aging process cannot be stopped or reversed, there are a variety of nonsurgical ways that you can manage your risk for neuralgia symptoms.
-Talk to your doctor about developing a treatment plan that might include analgesics, non-steroidal anti-inflammatory drugs, hot and cold compresses, restorative yoga, and/or behavior modification, among others.
+While neuralgia and the aging process cannot be stopped or reversed, there are a variety of nonsurgical methods that can help you can manage your risk for neuralgia symptoms.
+Talk to your physician about developing a conservative treatment plan that may include pain medications, nonsteroidal anti-inflammatory drugs (NSAIDs), hot and cold therapy, physical therapy and lifestyle changes.